HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="top-5-cms-by-rank.png",
   caption="Top 5 CMSs by rank.",
   description="Bar chart of the leading Content Management Systems across different website traffic rankings on mobile.
 WordPress emerges as the dominant leader, showing a dramatic increase in adoption as site volume grows, peaking at 35.0% for all websites.
-In contrast, competitors like Shopify and Wix maintain much smaller footprints, with Shopify reaching its highest usage (5.0%) among the top 10 million sites, while Adobe Experience Manager is the only platform that trends downward as traffic volume increases.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=481895919&format=interactive", sheets_gid="156249791", sql_file="TODO.sql"
+In contrast, competitors like Shopify and Wix maintain much smaller footprints, with Shopify reaching its highest usage (5.0%) among the top 10 million sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=481895919&format=interactive", sheets_gid="156249791", sql_file="TODO.sql"
   )
 }}

-Among the top 10,000 websites, WordPress accounts for roughly 54% of CMS usage, while Drupal represents about 8–9%, far higher than its 1% overall market share.
+Among the top 10,000 websites, WordPress accounts for roughly 58% of CMS usage, while Drupal represents about 6–7%, far higher than its 1% overall market share.
 Platforms like Wix and Shopify are almost absent at this traffic level.

 ### Most popular CMSs